oflynned/neurobranch.relic/README.md

 - Metrics

-We had no idea who was using our platform, any meta about them, and nothing we could gauge.
+We had no idea who was using our platform, any metadata about them, and nothing we could gauge.

 - Reinventing the wheel

-Rather than reimplenting authentication, we should have used a pre-existing solution to save some time.
+Rather than reimplementing authentication, we should have used a pre-existing solution to save some time.

 - Seed money